GABETROLL/Tetris3D/docs/blog.md

 So, I took extreme measures: I went and created a new folder in my home directory called ``AAAAAAAAAAAAAA``, and copied all of my project's files, which according to GitHub were from the ``intact_3d`` branch, into the ``AAAAAAAAAAAAAA`` directory.
 Then, I did the forbidden ``rm -rf Tetris3D/`` move, and commited all of the file's deletions.
 My project was now empty, standing between life and death.
 I then manually added all of the files back and commited them.

-And that FINALLY allowed me to go eat in peace!
+This finally merged the ``documented`` and ``3d`` branches with ``master``, with the 3D graphics and documentation.

 ## What I've Learned
-Styling all of the game's GUI elements from scratch, without using any Pygame CSS package was a lot more draining than just finding a good Python package.
+Styling all of the game's GUI elements from scratch, without using any Pygame CSS package was a lot more time-consuming than just finding a good Python package.
 I ended up having more lines of code for the game menus and text centering than the actual game itself!
 Estimating, about 10 times.

-I may humble myself to try different libraries and try to learn new, easier things, instead of coding everything from scratch, with the things that I'm familiar.
-I was scared to try a 3D graphics library for that same reason, and because I was worried setting it up would be a pain.
+For the future, I will use libraries and try to learn and apply, different things, instead of coding everything from scratch, with the things that I'm familiar.
+I did not use a 3D graphics library for that same reason.

+As I've played more and more Modern Tetris throughout these last few weeks, I've definitely grown attached to it, and would love to extend the game to have those specs, and for the player to be able to customize them.
+I used to think that classic Tetris was hard and interesting, and that modern Tetris was made for babies, but after seeing a video debating that point, along with the many tricks online, I realized that:
+- classic Tetris is like a marathon: you need endurance, perseverance, focus and skill
+- modern Tetris is like chess: there's thousands of openers, moves and tricks with their unique names, lots of more ways to score points than classic Tetris, and speed is absolutely necessary!
+They're both equally interesting, challenging and fun!

 I learned that I'm stronger than I think.
 Together with JESUS CHRIST, my Lord and Savior, who gives me strength, I was able to conquer so much more in 3 months of coding school than I'd probably ever be able to in the 2 - 3 years before entering it...
-I never gave up, and although I took very generous amounts of breaks, and definitely got frustrated, stressed and hasty, I still have persevered into the last week of the first 9 months of the Holberton program!
+I never gave up, I still have persevered into the last week of the first 9 months of the Holberton program!

-And I've learned that the worst descicion I could make is to not believe Christ has given me the power to do what I'm supposed to do!
+And I've learned that the worst decision I could make is to not believe Christ has given me the power to do what I'm supposed to do!
 Believing that I can't so things the right way is what, most of the time, causes me to fall short.

-I'm definitely going to use the time managing skills I had to learn to get through this project.
-Before, I was too stuborn to use agendas/alarms and other stuff for my ADHD, but now, I see their value for my mental health, and my projects, and I KNOW I've gotten more responsible and better at managing things over time.
+I used the time managing skills I had to learn to get through this project.
 I hope I can continue to make progress making things simple, fast and easy and not complicated and difficult in the future, and help those around me to do the same!
 I'm learning how to manage my time, and that's great!
 Thanks, Holberton!
 Thank you, Jesus!

-As I've played more and more Modern Tetris throughout these last few weeks, I've definitely grown attached to it, and would love to extend the game to have those specs, and for the player to be able to customize them.
-I used to think that classic Tetris was hard and interesting, and that modern Tetris was made for babies, but after seeing a video debating that point, along with the many tricks online, I realized that:
-- classic Tetris is like a marathon: you need endurance, perseverance, focus and skill
-- modern Tetris is like chess: there's thousands of openers, moves and tricks with their unique names, lots of more ways to score points than classic Tetris, and speed is absolutely necessary!
-They're both equally interesting, challenging and fun!

 # Me and My Profiles
 - Tetris3D's GitHub page: https://github.com/GABETROLL/Tetris3D